KlavsKalnins/eksp/README.md

 ## Flaws

+- Didnt make that it saves to persistant storage so it will work only in the Editor
 - Arhitecture might not be the best as it can be repetitive implementing UnityActions for the display of player equipment
 - Script naming should be better
 - didn't add armor and accessory items (but there is weapons and Helmet which have the 96% same code)